Ice sheets and glaciation

 Response of Antarctic glaciers to climate change

-A great deal of research is currently being focused on estimating how the mass balances of the WAIS and the EAIS are responding to recent warming and how they may respond to future warming caused by increasing levels of greenhouse gases in the atmosphere.
 Given the huge proportion of the world’s glacier ice contained in Antarctica, any future changes in mass balance will have very significant effects on the rest of the world.
-If a warming world causes a period of negative mass balance averaged across Antarctica, then the net transfer of H2O from ice on land to meltwater entering the oceans will contribute to eustatic sea level rise.
+If a warming world causes a period of negative mass balance (more ablation than accumulation) averaged across Antarctica, then the net transfer of H2O from ice on land to meltwater entering the oceans will contribute to eustatic sea level rise.

 A full understanding of the dynamics of Antarctic ice sheets and how they will respond to climate change requires awareness of the variation that exists within the ice sheets themselves.
 In the cold, interior regions of Antarctica ice flow is very slow, on the order of tens of metres per year, and the ice is predominantly cold-based.
 However, around the margins of the ice sheets there are areas where the glacier ice becomes warm-based and the discharge is much faster, sometimes exceeding 1000m per year.
 These ice streams only account for about 10% of Antarctica’s area but they are the major conduits for the transfer of ice from the accumulation zones to the ablation zones.
 Therefore long-term studies of the volume and flow rates of ice moving through ice streams are essential for estimating changes in the ablation rate for the ice sheets as a whole.